nouhana/lampstack/README.md

   Deployment as code: We use Kubernetes as our container orchestrator.
 Our deployments are declarative via code.

 __Prerequisites

-As a prerequisite, you should be familiar with the fundamentals of:
+<span style="color:orange;"> As a prerequisite, you should be familiar with the fundamentals of:</span>
   Jenkins (we are going to run this app on Jenkins).
   Docker & Docker compose must be installed on the Jenkins server.
   Kubernetes cluster.